rkuma183/wilsonmar.github.io/_posts/2017-08-11-terraform.md

    It also dentifies additions and deletions.

-   A lock file is created by Terraform to prevent other Terraform instances from simultaneous reference.
+   Terraform apply creates a dev.state.lock.info file as a way to signal to other processes to stay away while changes to the environment are underway.

 0. Edit file <strong>main.tf</strong>.
 Widen the screen width to avoid wrapping.